You can’t travel all the time. So for those looking for a little inspiration, here are some of the best travel movies to help inspire some wanderlust.

 Seven Years in Tibet

-You can pick up a copy of Seven Years in Tibet here.
+You can watch Seven Years in Tibet here.

 Up In the Air

-You can pick up a copy of Up in the Air here.
+You can watch Up in the Air here.

 Romancing the Stone